How Can End of Life Care Help Your Loved One?

 Monitoring Health

-Upon initial contact a free consultation will be done to get a better picture of what is required and what services would be most beneficial.
-A personalized care plan can then be created and reviewed regularly to make sure it continues to be effective.
+Upon initial contact, a free consultation will be done to understand better what is required and what services would be most beneficial.
+A personalized care plan can then be created and reviewed regularly to ensure it continues to be effective.

 Personal Care

 A variety of personal care services are available to help with everyday living.
-Registered nurses and professional caregivers can assist with:
+Registered nurses and professional caregivers can assist with the following:

 • Bathing